Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

 The fermionic nature of the gauge charges can also be verified in a more fundamental and parton-representation independent way.
 We can check the statistics of the excitations at the ends of the string using only physical operators, following the approach in \cite{PhysRevB.67.245316,PhysRevB.101.115113}.
 As is illustrated in Fig. \ref{fig:lat}(b), we suppose there are two excitations located at the sites $i$ and $j$ in the initial state, and we then apply two independent movement sequences $U^{\mu}_1U^{\mu}_2U^{\mu}_3$ and $U^{\mu}_3U^{\mu}_2U^{\mu}_1$ to it, respectively.
 The two final states only differ by an exchange of the two excitations, so their wave functions will only differ by a statistical phase $\phi$ of the excitations.
 This is reflected in the algebraic relation of the two movement sequence operators: $U^{\mu}_1U^{\mu}_2U^{\mu}_3=e^{i\phi}U^{\mu}_3U^{\mu}_2U^{\mu}_1$.
 Here $e^{i\phi}=-1$ for all values of spin-S, which means the excitations at the end points of $U^{\mu}$ obey fermionic statistics.

-Having identified the nontrivial QSOL ground state of the spin-S model in Eq. \eqref{ham:yl}, we continue to analyze its physical properties by finding certain limits in which the model is perturbatively solvable.
+We continue to analyze its physical properties by finding certain solvable limits.
 In the following, we shall focus on the easy-axis limit of this model for the case of spin-1.
+Potential material candidates for the spin-1 Yao-Lee model include vanadate compounds with $V^{3+}$ ions where two electrons partially filling the $t_{2g}$ orbitals can realize spin-1 and orbital spin-$\frac{1}{2}$ DOF \cite{PhysRevB.75.184434, PhysRevLett.100.167205}.
 This is the simplest case when the model is not exactly solvable, but it is also very intriguing since the spin-1 Kitaev model does not exhibit spin liquid ground state within analytically controlled solvable limit.

 {\it Easy-axis spin-1 Yao-Lee model.}---We consider the model in Eq. \eqref{ham:yl} with spin-1 and $J_\mu=J$ in the spin easy-axis anisotropy limit :